Heinz Rutha: Political career

 In 1926, Rutha and his group left the Wandervogel and joined the Sudeten Turnverbund (Gymnastics League), where Konrad Henlein was one of his disciples.
 Rutha was also active in the elitist and covert Kameradschaftsbund organization.
 Later he joined the Sudeten German Party (SdP), as did many other members of the Kameradschaftsbund.
-Rutha wanted the Sudetenland to become autonomous in Czechoslovakia and was opposed to the grossdeutschland group led by Karl Hermann Frank who wanted the Sudetenland to join Germany.
+Rutha wanted the Sudetenland to become autonomous in Czechoslovakia and was opposed to the Grossdeutschland group led by Karl Hermann Frank who wanted the Sudetenland to join Germany.
+In 1935 Henlein appointed Rutha as his 'foreign minister', as an ambassador sent abroad to persuade the West of the justice of the Sudeten German cause.
+As such, Rutha visited Geneva several times to negotiate at the League of Nations; and also took part in League of Nations Union Congresses in Brussels (1935), Glasgow (1936) and Bratislava (1937).
+His talks in London, 1935–37, did much to persuade the British government of Sudeten German 'moderation' and Czech 'obstinacy', paving the way for the British perspective towards Czechoslovakia in 1938.